WiseLibs/better-sqlite3/docs/api.md

 Causes the prepared statement to only return the value of the first column of any rows that it retrieves, rather than the entire row object.

 You can toggle this on/off as you please:

+TODO: implement setting for columns namespaced by table

 ```js
 const stmt = db.prepare(SQL);